adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/neural_networks_setting_up_the_data_and_the_loss.md

 ## Weight Initialization

-We have seen how to construct a Neural Network architecture, and how to preprocess the data.
 Before we can begin to train the network we have to initialize its parameters.

-**Pitfall: all zero initialization**.
+### Pitfall: all zero initialization

 Lets start with what we should not do.
-Note that we do not know what the final value of every weight should be in the trained network, but with proper data normalization it is reasonable to assume that approximately half of the weights will be positive and half of them will be negative.
+Note that we do not know what the final value of every weight should be in the trained network, but with proper data normalization it is reasonable to assume that approximately half of the weights will be positive and half of them will be negative (with proper normalization, the input features have been centered so that each feature has mean ≈ 0).
 A reasonable-sounding idea then might be to set all the initial weights to zero, which we expect to be the "best guess" in expectation.
 This turns out to be a mistake, because if every neuron in the network computes the same output, then they will also all compute the same gradients during backpropagation and undergo the exact same parameter updates.
 In other words, there is no source of asymmetry between neurons if their weights are initialized to be the same.

-**Small random numbers**.
+### Small random numbers

 Therefore, we still want the weights to be very close to zero, but as we have argued above, not identically zero.
 As a solution, it is common to initialize the weights of the neurons to small numbers and refer to doing so as *symmetry breaking*.
 The idea is that the neurons are all random and unique in the beginning, so they will compute distinct updates and integrate themselves as diverse parts of the full network.
 The implementation for one weight matrix might look like `W = 0.01* np.random.randn(D,H)`, where `randn` samples from a zero mean, unit standard deviation gaussian.
 With this formulation, every neuron's weight vector is initialized as a random vector sampled from a multi-dimensional gaussian, so the neurons point in random direction in the input space.
 It is also possible to use small numbers drawn from a uniform distribution, but this seems to have relatively little impact on the final performance in practice.

 *Warning*: It's not necessarily the case that smaller numbers will work strictly better.
-For example, a Neural Network layer that has very small weights will during backpropagation compute very small gradients on its data (since this gradient is proportional to the value of the weights).
+For example, a Neural Network layer that has very small weights will during backpropagation compute very small gradients on its data (since this gradient, $\frac{\partial L}{\partial x}$ is proportional to the value of the weights).
 This could greatly diminish the "gradient signal" flowing backward through a network, and could become a concern for deep networks.
+The gradient being discussed here is $\frac{\partial L}{\partial x}$, where $x$ represents the input to the current layer (which is the output of the previous layer).
+This gradient is needed to train the entire network - it flows backward from layer to layer, enabling all layers to learn.
+While the original training data is constant, the intermediate activations (outputs of each layer) change during training, and we need gradients with respect to these to update the weights of previous layers.
+Small weights make these gradients small, which can slow down or prevent learning in earlier layers of deep networks.

-**Calibrating the variances with 1/sqrt(n)**.
+### Calibrating the variances with 1/sqrt(n)

+#### The problem with randomly initialized weights

 One problem with the above suggestion is that the distribution of the outputs from a randomly initialized neuron has a variance that grows with the number of inputs.
+Based on the principle that the sum of more independent random variables increases variance, a neuron with more inputs will produce a larger variance in its initial output.
+This has several consequences for training a neural network.

+A neuron's output is calculated by a weighted sum of its inputs, followed by an activation function.
+Before training, the weights and inputs can be considered independent random variables.

+$$\text{pre-activation} = z = \sum_{i=1}^{n} w_i x_i$$

+If the number of inputs ($n$) increases, the variance of this sum increases.

+$$\text{Var}(z) = \text{Var}\left(\sum_{i=1}^{n} w_i x_i\right)$$

+Assuming the weights ($w_i$) and inputs ($x_i$) are independent and identically distributed, the variance of the pre-activation will be proportional to the number of inputs, $n$.

+$$\text{Var}(z) \propto n$$

+**The vanishing/exploding gradient problem**: This uncontrolled increase in variance is the primary problem:

+- **Deep Networks**: In deep networks, the variance of the pre-activation will grow exponentially with each successive layer.

+- **Exploding Gradients**: During backpropagation, the gradients are multiplied by the weights of each layer.
+If the weights are too large (due to high variance from initialization), the gradients will also grow exponentially, leading to instability during training.
+This is known as the exploding gradient problem.

+- **Vanishing Gradients**: Conversely, if the initial weights are too small, the gradients can shrink exponentially with each layer, becoming too small to update the weights effectively.
+This is the vanishing gradient problem.

+#### The solution

 It turns out that we can normalize the variance of each neuron's output to 1 by scaling its weight vector by the square root of its *fan-in* (i.e. its number of inputs).
 That is, the recommended heuristic is to initialize each neuron's weight vector as: `w = np.random.randn(n) / sqrt(n)`, where `n` is the number of its inputs.
 This ensures that all neurons in the network initially have approximately the same output distribution and empirically improves the rate of convergence.

 The sketch of the derivation is as follows: Consider the inner product $s = \sum_i^n w_i x_i$ between the weights $w$ and input $x$, which gives the raw activation of a neuron before the non-linearity.
 We can examine the variance of $s$: